rlratcliffe/deployment-pipeline-challenge/README.md

 ### Questions
 *Where Do You Think You Are Now?*
-At the end of the commit stage
+At the end of the Commit stage, onto the Acceptance stage

 *What Is Your Objective?*
-To ensure the artifacts built work
+To build the next stage

 *What Is Your Next Step?*
-Move onto the acceptance stage
+Watch the acceptance test stage videos

 *How Will You Know If You Have Succeeded?*
 Not sure yet